RadarVisuals/RADAR/full_codebase_dump.md

 /*
-  Core transition applied when opacity or transform changes.
+  Core transition applied when transform changes.
-  This is the master duration for scene fades.
+  Opacity transitions are now handled exclusively by JS to prevent race conditions.
 */
 .canvas {
+  /* --- FIX: Removed 'opacity' from transition-property --- */
-  transition-property: opacity, transform;
+  transition-property: transform;
   transition-duration: 500ms; /* This MUST match CANVAS_FADE_DURATION in JS */
   transition-timing-function: cubic-bezier(0.2, 0.8, 0.2, 1);
 }

 /*
   .visible class is added by JS to set the final visible state.
-  The transition to these properties is governed by the base .canvas transition.
+  Opacity is now controlled by inline styles from the canvas orchestrator.
 */
 .canvas.visible {
+  /* --- FIX: Opacity is no longer controlled by this class --- */
-  opacity: 1;
+  /* opacity: 1; */
   visibility: visible;
   /* The final transform for a visible canvas is its external parallax position,
      which is handled by inline styles in CanvasManager.js.